CAG: Cache-Augmented Generation

 What is CAG

-CAG prepocess all relavent data and loads this data in the LLM’s extended context windows.
+CAG pre-processes all relevant data and loads this data in the LLM’s extended context windows.

 • Prepare Dataset: Preprocess all relevant knowledge documents.

 • Preload Context: Load the dataset into the LLM’s extended context window.
-For example if using Ollama the default context is 2048 however many models suppost up to 128K context.
-When using the model for CAG you will need to configure the model to use it full context (or as much as you need).
+For example if using Ollama the default context is 2048 however many models support up to 128K context.
+When using the model for CAG, you need to configure it to use its full context (or as much as required).

 • Cache Inference State: Store the inference state for repeated queries.